LongHairedHacker/zaehlrohr/README.md

 Technical details
 -----------------
-The capsule detection is done by two super bright leds and two photo resistors attached to the outside of a tube.
+The capsule detection is done by two super bright leds and two photo resistors attached 50cm appart to the outside of a tube.
 Drilling holes into the tube is not necessary since it is just transparent enough.

 The signals of the photo resistors will be preprocessed by a simple operational amplifier circuit.